-The cold on the lips is extremelyA common disease.
-According to scientists, more than 90% of the world’s population is affected, and it is possible to detect the presence of the herpes simplex virus in almost any person.
-Therefore, the question whether the herpes is transmitted on the lips, can be called relevant only in one case – when it comes to infection of a person who had not previously had contact with the patient.
-Such people usually include young children.
+Colds on the lips is an extremely common disease.
+According to scientists, it affects more than 90% of the world’s population, and you can detect the presence of the herpes simplex virus in the body of almost any person.
+Therefore, the question of whether herpes is transmitted on the lips can be called relevant only in one case – when it comes to infection of a person who had not previously had contact with the patient.
+These people usually include small children..

 Why is herpes dangerous for your child?

-Being in the body of the mother, the baby receives from herNot only useful substances necessary for growth, but also primary immunity.
-He remains in the crumbs about six months after birth and is a guarantee that the baby will not fall ill with those diseases to which the mother’s body has already developed protection.
-The same applies to the herpes virus.
-However, the primary immunity of the child gradually goes away, leaving the right to its immune system to independently get acquainted with the surrounding world.
+Being in the mother’s body, the baby receives from her not only useful substances necessary for growth, but also primary immunity.
+It remains with the baby about six months after birth and is a guarantee that the baby will not get sick with those diseases for which the mother’s body has already developed protection.
+The same goes for the herpes virus.
+However, the child’s primary immunity gradually goes away, leaving the right to his immune system to independently get acquainted with the outside world.

 How the disease spreads – herpes

-Take and touch sores on the lips of anotherHuman - almost 100% guarantee of transmission of the disease.
-During this period, the virus is particularly active and easily penetrates into tissues, mucous membranes.
-Is it possible to kiss herpes on the lips?
-Definitely not, if you do not want to reward a loved one with exactly the same “decoration”.
-By the way, speech in this case goes not only to people who have never had sore throats.
-Even an infected person (and such, as we said, more than 90% of the adult population) with the developed immunity will receive a relapse of the disease, as the number of viruses in his body will increase beyond the maximum permissible “norm”.
-Therefore, with herpes, you can not kiss, let alone engage in oral sex.
-In the latter case, the disease is guaranteed to arise on the genitals.
+To take and touch the sores on the lips of another person is almost a 100% guarantee of transmission of the disease.
+During this period, the virus is especially active and easily penetrates tissues, mucous membranes.
+Can I kiss herpes on the lips?
+Definitely not, if you do not want to reward your loved one with exactly the same “decoration”.
+By the way, in this case we are talking not only about people who have never had cold sores.
+Even a person infected by him (and such as we said, more than 90% of the adult population) with developed immunity will receive a relapse of the disease, since the number of viruses in his body will increase above the maximum permissible “norm”.
+Therefore, sick with herpes can not be kissed, much less engage in oral sex.
+In the latter case, the disease is guaranteed to occur on the genitals.

-Transfer by household contacts
+Transmission by household contacts

-A patient with herpes is dangerous to others not onlyItself.
-If, after processing the affected area, he does not wash his hands, a large number of microbes will remain on them and move there, to which the person will touch.
-Door handles, faucets in the bathroom, forks and spoons in the kitchen – it is believed that this is the way the disease spreads so massively, affecting almost all people without exception.
+A herpes sufferer is dangerous to others not only by itself.
+If after treating the affected area, he does not wash his hands, a large number of microbes will remain on them and move there, to which the person touches.
+Door handles, faucet valves in the bathroom, forks and spoons in the kitchen – it is believed that in this way the disease spreads so massively, affecting almost all people without exception.